Cheng-Chiang

 Some side applications of this work:

 (a) The weight polynomial for all regular semisimple affine Springer fiber for SL_n (any parahoric) is a polynomial in q with non-negative integral coefficients, suggesting the folklore conjecture that it is paved by affine.
-(It seems not well-known, but the fact that it is a polynomial in q that depends only on the root valuations is a consequence of Waldspurger's 1991 result.)
+(It seems not well-known, but the fact that it is a polynomial in q with rational coefficients that depends only on the root valuations is a consequence of Waldspurger's 1991 result.)

 (b) The number of components of any Iwahori affine Springer fiber for SL_n is the index of an explicit parabolic subgroup of the Weyl group S_n in S_n itself, in particular a divisor of n!.
 This suggests a possible connection to finite Springer fibers, and providing a hint for situations outside type A.